Article I. Purpose and Mission

 (b) Special Committees as created by the Officers of the Association.

 Association.
-Every Special Committee created by the Officers of the Association shall terminate at the end of the last meeting of the Association’s fiscal year following its creation unless such Special Committee is continued by majority vote of the Officers of the Association.
+Every Special Committee created by the Officers of the Association shall terminate at the end of the last meeting of the Association’s calendar year following its creation unless such Special Committee is continued by majority vote of the Officers of the Association.
 There shall be a presumption against continuation of any Special Committee for which no meeting has been held during the previous year of the Association.

 4. Except as otherwise set forth in these Bylaws:

-(a) the President shall appoint members to serve on Committees of the Association for terms provided by these Bylaws;
+(a) the President shall appoint members to serve on Committees of the Association for terms

 (b) the Chairperson of every Committee shall be designated annually by the President;

-(c) no Chairperson of any Committee shall serve more than two consecutive years in such
+(c) no Chairperson of any Committee shall serve more than two (2) consecutive years in such

-(d) in the event of a vacancy on any Committee, the President shall appoint a successor to
+(d) In the event of a vacancy on any Committee, the President shall appoint a successor to

 complete the unexpired term.

-(a) Committee members shall be selected from among the members of the Association which
+(e) Committee members shall be selected from among the members of the Association which

 may be canvassed from time to time for the purpose of appointing Committee members.